 Today, I will take apart a prompt from the Issue task.
 That is I’ll brainstorm, coming up with pros and cons and specific examples to back up each side.

 I’ve taken an example from the ETS website.
-If you don’t know already, their offers hundreds of sample essay prompts.
+If you don’t know already, their website offers hundreds of sample essay prompts.
 Now if you’re not convinced and think, “Hey, I already have a book with sample essay prompts,” then consider this: test day the prompt you get will be one of the prompts on this site.
 It may very well be the following prompt:

 To understand the most important characteristics of a society, one must study its major cities.